soumya495/RESTful-posts/README.md

 npm start
 ```

-This is should install all the dependencies and fire up **localhost:3000**.
+This should install all the dependencies and fire up **localhost:3000**.

 ## Features